posthtml/posthtml-web-component/README.md

 ### LinkImport

-We have two type `LinkImport`, local and remote.
+We have two types of `LinkImport`, local and remote.

 ```html
 <!-- local LinkImport -->